Skip to content

 Showing original language

-Short answer: The best Podium alternative for most local service businesses is an AI receptionist you own outright instead of subscribe to.
-Podium runs $399–$599/month plus a $99/month AI add-on and usage fees; a hand-deployed agent is a one-time build plus roughly $100/month in provider usage, with no monthly platform bill.
-Podium only wins if you also need its reviews, payments, and webchat suite in one dashboard.
+Short answer: The best Podium alternative for most contractors is an AI receptionist you own outright instead of subscribe to.
+Podium’s live pricing is quote-gated now; 2026 third-party snapshots still show $399–$599/month plan ranges.
+My owned receptionist is an $8k one-time build plus roughly $100/month in provider usage.
+Podium only wins if you also need reviews, payments, webchat, campaigns, and a shared inbox in one dashboard.

 I build these agents by hand for owner-operators, so I’ll give you the honest comparison, not a takedown.
 Podium is a real platform that does real things.
 The question is whether you need all of it, or just the part that answers the phone and catches the lead.